 JDBC is a call-level interface for Java applications.
 Developed by Sun Microsystems, JDBC provides Java programmers with a uniform interface to a wide range of relational databases, and provides a common base on which higher level tools and interfaces can be built.
 JDBC is now a standard part of Java and is included in the JDK.

 SQL Anywhere includes a pure Java JDBC driver, named jConnect.
 It also includes the iAnywhere JDBC driver, which is a type 2 driver.
-Both are described in SQL Anywhere JDBC driver.
+Both are described in SQL Anywhere JDBC API.

 For information about choosing a driver, see Choosing a JDBC driver.